Gamify-IT/docs/dev-manuals/test-plans/minigames/git-card-game-frontend/plans/u-git-card-game-10-enemys-turn.md

 ## Description

-The player has a game field where he can play his cards, exit the game, see his and the enemy's score, and end his turn.
+The enemy plays his card.

 ## Precondition

-The tester has a copy of the game.
+It's the enemy's turn

 ## Postcondition

-The player sees 10 cards.
-He never sees more than two cards of the same kind.
-His score as well as the enemy's scores is "0".
+It's the players turn.
+He fills up his deck up to 10 cards.
+He will never have more than two cards of the same kind.

 ## Typical procedure

-1. Start the game
+1. The enemy plays cards on the middle stack.
-2. The game field is shown
+2. It is the player's turn
+3. The `Finish your turn` button is not disabled anymore.
+4. The player fills up his deck up to 10 cards.

 ## Alternative procedures